GWLab-UML/Protocols/Oyster_maintenance/Oyster Shell Macroparasite Protocol.md

 ## 0. Introduction
 ### Mud blister worms—what are they?
 *Polydora websteri* are small marine worms that burrow into the shells of oysters and other bivalves, creating mud-filled blisters.
-The blisters appear as black shadows or as raised patches of pearlescent new shell as the oyster tries to protect itself from the parasite.
-The shell can also have yellow bruising around the edges, but it always comes from the edge of the shell inwards.
+The blisters appear as black shadows or as raised patches of pearlescent new shell as the oyster tries to protect itself from the parasite, but it always comes from the edge of the shell inwards creating a U shaped blister.
+The worm is typically less than 0.75 inches in length and burrows from the opening side of the shell into the main mantle area, Blister worms burrow exclusively into the shell of the oysters because they use it for protective housing, not as a food source.
+The mud blister worms are researched because of the primary concern is how mud blister worms make oysters and other shellfish less appealing to consumers.

-> Adding size of worms would be good
->
-> Is the yellow bruising related to the worm?
-If not, write about it below in the protocol when talking about scoring the images; if so, maybe good to cite a source since I don't think this is widely known
->
-> Reword the bit about coming from the edge by talking about the worm ecology - does the worm burrow into the top of the shell or the side of the shell?
-Why?
->
-> Add a sentence about why we might care ecologically, and why the aquaculture industry might care

 ### Boring sponge—what is it?
 They are a species of demosponge called *Cliona celata* that burrows into the shells of marine organisms such as oysters, clams, and corals, as well as other calcium carbonate structures.
-As a result of the small circular holes they bore into the oyster shell, the shell is weakened and can eventually kill the host organism.
+As a result of the small circular holes they bore into the oyster shell, weakening them and making them vulnerable to predators or other environmental stressors.
+With the shell weakened it can can eventually kill the host organism.
 The small circular boring holes typically originate at the umbo and radiate out towards the edge of the oyster shell.

-> To push you, when you write the word "demosponge" do you know what it means?
-You don't have to explain it here, but I just want to make sure you're using terminology that makes sense to you and isn't just what the internet/encyclopedia says (I have no idea what it being a demosponge means haha)
->
-> Does the sponge kill the host, or does the sponge indirectly kill the host due to weakening shell making it susceptible to other pathogens or damage or predation?
-(I don't think the sponge actually poisons or attacks the oyster tissue but I could be wrong)
->
-> I got rid of the three classifications of infection because 1) we don't use them and 2) they're not super descriptive haha, it's like no infection, sorta infected, and very infected—it's not more intuitive compared to our percent coverage statistic in my opinion
->
-> Add a sentence about why we might care ecologically, and why the aquaculture industry might care
+The sponge is studied due to the effect it has on the shell due to the degrading affects on the shell, threatening the oyster industry and the ecosystem of the oyster reef.

 ## 1. Taking shell pictures

 ### Materials
-- Tray

-> With the new protocol do you still need a tray?

 - Camera/phone
 - Tripod